 Completing the above prerequisites at your current institution does not guarantee transfer of credit.
 Official approval of transfer credit takes place after your admission and after Stern evaluates your previous course work.
-Stern will not transfer any AP credit your current school may have awarded you in AB Calculus, BC Calculus (for students entering the junior year), Macroeconomics, Microeconomics, Statistics, or English Language.
+Stern will not transfer any AP credit your current school may have awarded you in AB Calculus, Macroeconomics, Microeconomics, Statistics, or English Language.

 Admitted students should not plan on taking additional course work the summer before they enter Stern.

 †We understand that some students may not be able to complete all required courses by the time they apply.
 In this case, please provide an explanation in the “additional information” section of your application for the admissions committee to review.